mikeroyal/Photogrammetry-Guide/README.md

 ### Simultaneous localization and mapping SLAM and LIDAR-based odometry and or mapping LOAM
-- [LOAM J. Zhang and S. Singh :red_circle:](https://youtu.be/8ezyhTAEyHs) - LOAM: Lidar Odometry and Mapping in Real-time.
+- [LOAM J. Zhang and S. Singh](https://youtu.be/8ezyhTAEyHs) - LOAM: Lidar Odometry and Mapping in Real-time.
 - [LeGO-LOAM](https://github.com/RobustFieldAutonomyLab/LeGO-LOAM) - A lightweight and ground optimized lidar odometry and mapping (LeGO-LOAM) system for ROS compatible UGVs.
   - [YouTube video](https://www.youtube.com/watch?v=7uCxLUs9fwQ)
 - [Cartographer](https://github.com/cartographer-project/cartographer) - Cartographer is ROS compatible system that provides real-time simultaneous localization and mapping (SLAM) in 2D and 3D across multiple platforms and sensor configurations.